-Once the institution’s mission has been integrated into its investment policy statement and guidelines have been established to guide the process of aligning the endowment portfolio with the mission, it is helpful to assess the current portfolio in relation to those guidelines.
-The assessment can take place at the underlying security level (particularly when avoidance of certain products or services is part of the implementation plan) or at the manager level (when consideration of environmental, social and governance risks and opportunities is the focus).
+Once the institution’s mission has been integrated into its investment policy statement to guide the process of aligning the endowment portfolio with the mission, it is helpful to assess the current portfolio in relation to that policy.
+The assessment can take place at the underlying security level (particularly when avoidance of certain products or services is part of the policy) or at the manager level (when consideration of environmental, social and governance risks and opportunities is the focus).
 Institutions may also choose to do both.

-- Ask consultants/OCIOs to analyze portfolio for percentage exposure to specific stocks, industries or revenue streams
+- Ask your consultants/OCIOs to analyze your portfolio for percentage exposure to specific stocks, industries, or revenue streams

-In addition to fulfilling their fiduciary duty, endowment management professionals can play a key role in spurring the development of ESG analysis skills among asset managers by integrating questions about how their managers perceive and manage environmental, social and governance factors as part of their process.
+In addition to fulfilling their fiduciary duty, endowment management professionals can play a key role in urging for greater diversity among its managers and spurring the development of ESG analysis skills among asset managers by integrating questions about how their managers perceive and manage environmental, social and governance factors as part of their process.

 Here are some resources from which endowment professionals can cull questions as part of their manager due diligence process.